toshiokimura/17_BankCampaign/README.md

 * Overall test accuracy results are in the 87% - 91% range.

-* Using all features vs. 7 features gives better results.
+* Using all features vs. 7 features gives better results with acceptable increase of Train time.

 * SVS takes a very long time at both the Train and Score stages.